ValksGodotTools/Inventory-2023-Old/README.md

 - [x] `E` to interact with objects in the world

 ### Todo
-- Item movement animations (might not do this)
 - Hotkey to deposit all items from player inventory to 'other inventory'
-- Abstract the code so the player inventory and hotbar appear at the top instead of the bottom (so can easily switch between if you want the player inventory to be at the bottom or top for your specific game)
 - Saving / loading inventory data
 - Allow items to define their own max stack sizes
 - Q = Drop Item (x1)